VIDEO COURSE

 D4wWgWsSCus Video Thumb

-As they already know what each character is thinking and feeling at all times, an omniscient narrator gives authors the unique opportunity to examine many characters’ psyches at once.
-The narrator can also know things about the characters they aren’t aware of yet – or would be willing to divulge if they were the ones telling the story.
+Because they know what each character is thinking and feeling at all times, an omniscient narrator gives authors a unique opportunity to examine many characters’ psyches at once.
+The narrator can also know things about the characters that they aren’t aware of yet — or wouldn’t be willing to divulge if they were the ones telling the story.

-As well as knowing what every character knows, the omniscient narrator is privy to all things that they don’t know — information that can be shared with the reader at critical moments to great effect.
+But the omniscient narrator’s power also goes a step beyond: as well as knowing what every character knows, the omniscient narrator is privy to all things that they don’t know.
+This becomes information that can be shared with the reader at critical moments, to great effect.

 FREE COURSE